 I am a faculty member at the Vector Institute for Artificial Intelligence, affiliated with the Machine Learning group at the University of Toronto.
-I completed my PhD in Electrical & Computer Engineering at the University of Toronto in 2017 where I was a student under Brendan Frey and part of the Machine Learning group.
-I have a broad set of interests in machine learning, but my most recent research focuses on generative models of images and their applications in semi-supervised learning, and deep reinforcement learning algorithms.
+I completed my PhD (thesis) in Electrical & Computer Engineering at the University of Toronto in 2017 where I was a student under Brendan Frey and part of the Machine Learning group.
+I have a broad set of interests in machine learning, but my most recent research focuses on generative models and deep reinforcement learning.
 During my PhD, I interned for Google Brain team in 2015 where I developed the adversarial autoencoder; and Google DeepMind team in 2016 where I worked on developing deep reinforcement learning algorithms for the StarCraft II game.

 Office: Vector Institute, MaRS Centre